ak74ub/05-arduino-light-and-water-sensor/README.md

 ```
 jar cvfe ArduinoInterface.jar ArduinoInterface ArduinoInterface.class
 ```
-- At this point you should be greeted with an interface similar to the one linked at the top of this README
+- At this point you should be greeted with an interface similar to the one at the top of this README
-# How to build
-- Use this github repository: ...
-- Specify what branch to use for a more stable release or for cutting edge development.
-- Use InteliJ 11
-- Specify additional library to download if needed
-- What file and target to compile and run.
-- What is expected to happen when the app start.
+- No changes are being made to the GUI at this time, so it can be used to test changes made to soilAndLight.ino and ReadSensor.py.
+Because of the way the GUI functions, there is no need to recompile it after changing either of the previously mentioned files